 Publicity for the last ever episode of largely light-hearted series Lovejoy focused on the return of Will They or Won't They? love interest Lady Jane and Lovejoy's wedding to Replacement Love Interest Charlotte.
 Instead, the Villain of the Week kidnaps Lovejoy on the way to the wedding as revenge for foiling his plot and Charlotte refuses to believe it, thinks she's been jilted, and takes a job away from the area.
 What's more, Lovejoy's other two friends also take jobs away from the area and he's effectively evicted from his home/shop.
 The final scene of him packing his things into the back of his truck and driving off alone is actually quite depressing.

 Seinfeld's two-part series finale.
-The show itself was about selfish, peoplecoasting through life, and the finale showed them finally getting their comeuppance.
+The show itself was about selfish peoplecoasting through life, and the finale showed them finally getting their comeuppance.
 Still, it divided fans of the show, some thought that it was a very dark and uncharacteristically serious way to send off a sitcom, especially one that had prided itself on being a "show about nothing".
 It also didn't help that said comeuppance came at the hands of the minor and one-shot characters from the series, many of whom were even worse than the protagonists.

 Although Medium dealt with many bad things, its overall ethos was generally that the bad guys always got caught and everything turned out well in the end.
 Which made the series finale in which Alison's husband Joe is killed in a plane crash, most of the episode is taken up with a bizarre soap opera tale of it all being a ghastly mistake and an amnesiastic Joe is living in Mexico which turns out to be a dream, and then Alison spending the next 40+ years of her life without the one person who has kept her sane throughout her psychic travails and who she has repeatedly been shown to depend on utterly and all alone because she never finds someone else or remarries all the more difficult to take.